 Step 3

-As soon as the instant pot beeps, signalling the end of the cooking time, set the timer for 5 minutes.
+As soon as the instant pot beeps, signaling the end of the cooking time, set the timer for 5 minutes.
 Natural pressure release the steam for 5 minutes.
 The residual heat will continue to cook the eggs.

 Once all of the steam has been released and the float valve drops down, carefully open the Instant Pot lid.